mcosovic/JuliaGrid.jl/docs/src/tutorials/dcPowerFlow.md

 ```

 !!! tip "Tip"
     By default, JuliaGrid utilizes LU factorization as the primary method to factorize the nodal matrix.
-However, users maintain the flexibility to opt for alternative factorization methods such as LDLt or QR.
+The available factorization methods are LL, LDLt, LU, KLU and QR.

 The factorization of the nodal matrix can be accessed using:
 ```@repl PowerFlowSolutionDC